electricbookworks/electric-book-workflow/README.md

 1. Find your book's HTML files in your `_site` folder.
 (Remember to run Jekyll locally to generate the latest version; if you're getting your HTML from a GitHub repo's `_site` folder, trust that the last contributor synced up-to-date, reliable HTML generated by their local Jekyll instance.)
 2. Drag the HTML files into Prince.
 Make sure they're in the right order.
 Only include the files you need in print.
 For instance, you'll usually leave out `index.html`.
 You'll usually only include `cover.html` when creating a PDF ebook.
 3. Tick ‘Merge all…’ and **specify an output file** location and name.
 Do not let Prince output to your `_site` folder.
 (If you skip this, Prince will output to your `_site` folder, which will cause permissions issues when you want to modify or delete the file, because Jekyll owns the `_site` folder and can overwrite it, and because Git will try to commit and sync the output PDF, which you probably don't want.)
 4. Drag the CSS file for your print output into Prince.
-By default in our book-framework, this is `print.css`, which produces a standard paperback-size document with crop marks for and bleed for professional printing.
+(You'll find these in `_site/css`, where Jekyll assembles your finished CSS files.)
+By default in our workflow, this is `print.css`, which produces a standard paperback-size document with crop marks for and bleed for professional printing.
 Then add any of these CSS files, after `print.css`, for additional options:
 	*	`print-a4.css` overrides the page size and sets it to A4 (portrait);
 	*	`print-a5.css` overrides the page size and sets it to A5 (portrait);
 	*	`print-no-crop-marks.css` removes the crop marks, but leaves the bleed as is;